-- Water source heat pump which could use heat from the River Tay and other local bodies of water - Ground source heat pump which could use heat at a maximum depth of 200 metres underground - · Energy from waste which could use heat produced from burning waste - Geothermal which could use heat from 500 and 2,500 metres underground - Heat pumps and exchangers which could use heat from wastewater or public sewer - Other Sources of Waste Heat.
+- Water source heat pumps which could use heat from the River Tay and other local bodies of water. - Ground source heat pumps which could use heat at a maximum depth of 200 metres underground. - Energy from waste which could use heat produced from burning waste. - Geothermal which could use heat from 500 and 2,500 metres underground. - Heat pumps and exchangers which could use heat from wastewater or the public sewer. - Other sources of waste heat.